brentwg/aws-jenkins-tf/README.md

 - Your own SSL certificate (already registered with AWS Certificate Manager)

 ### Cost
 Please note that some of the below-listed resources do NOT qualify for the free tier.
-However, according to the original tutorial, the cost to run this infrastructure costs ~$0.10/hour.
-(Your mileage may vary.)
+However, according to the original tutorial, the cost to run this infrastructure is ~$0.10/hour.
+(2017 money.
+Your mileage may vary.)

 ### AWS Credentials
 To manage AWS credential, I use a program called `pass`.
 For more information about `pass` see the following link: